Author. Activist. Athlete.

 Her work began accidentally 45 years ago when she was the first woman to officially enter the Boston Marathon when it was considered a men’s only race.
 Her entry revolutionized the sports world when she was physically attacked by the race director for wearing official bib numbers in the race.
 The photo of this incident flashed around the globe and became one of Time-Life’s “100 Photos that Changed the World.”
 Switzer finished that race but was radicalized by the incident.
 She campaigned to make women official in the Boston Marathon in 1972 and later that year was one of the creators of the first women’s road race.

-Switzer is now an Emmy award-winning TV commentator and has covered the Olympic Games, World and National Championships as well as the New York City, Chicago, Los Angeles and every televised edition of the Boston Marathon (36 consecutive years!).
+Switzer is now an Emmy award-winning TV commentator and has covered the Olympic Games, World and National Championships as well as the New York City, Chicago, Los Angeles and every televised edition of the Boston Marathon (40 years!).

-She is a dynamic personality and effective public speaker, and addresses business, academic, fund-raising and sports groups globally with socially significant and individually tailored presentations.
-She has appeared on Oprah, Nightline, CBS Evening News, Tonight, Today, Good Morning America, the BBC, CBC, PBS, and many other electronic and print outlets.
+She is a dynamic personality and effective public speaker, and addresses business, academic, fund-raising and sports groups globally with socially significant and individually-tailored presentations.
+She has appeared on Oprah, Nightline, CBS & NBC Evening News, Tonight, Today, Good Morning America, ESPN Sports Center, Al Jazeera, CNN, the BBC, ITV, CBC, PBS, and many other electronic and print outlets.

 Marathon Woman, Switzer’s award-winning memoir, was first published in 2007.
 Her other books include 26.2 Marathon Stories, co-authored with her husband, Roger Robinson and best-selling Running and Walking for Women Over 40.
 As a journalist, her articles have appeared in The New York Times, The Washington Post, and Parade Magazine as well as all major running publications.
 Many of her publications can be found on in the press archive on this site.